 Share your knowledge with the next generation.

-This program is designed to build on your existing subject knowledge with discipline-specific courses that will get you ready for the classroom.
-You’ll learn how to assess students’ learning needs, design lesson plans and manage a diverse classroom.
+- Build on your existing subject knowledge with discipline-specific courses that will get you ready for the classroom

-You will undertake Supervised Professional Experience in three blocks, totalling 60 days of practice teaching, with the opportunity to gain experience in rural and remote areas throughout Queensland.
+- Complete Supervised Professional Experience in three blocks, totalling 60 days of practice teaching, with the opportunity to gain experience in rural and remote areas throughout Queensland

 Research has shown that the most effective teachers are those who have academic capability, literacy and numeracy skills, and personal characteristics (non-academic capabilities).
 Entry to this program requires that applicants meet academic and non-academic criteria.